eslint/code-explorer/README.md

 ## Configuration

--   The app is configured to use ESLint for linting JavaScript code.
+-   The app is configured to use ESLint for linting JavaScript code, with its configuration stored in the `eslint.config.mjs` file.
--   The ESLint configuration is stored in the `eslint.config.mjs` file.
+-   The app is also configured to use Prettier for code formatting, with its configuration stored in the `.prettierrc` file.